-The Windows telemetry data used by Windows Analytics is not transferred directly to the Configuration Manager site server.
-Client computers send Windows telemetry data to the telemetry service and the relevant data is then transferred to Windows Analytics solutions hosted in one of your organization's OMS workspaces.
-Configuration Manager can then direct you to relevant data in the web portal with in-context links or directly display data that is part of solutions that you have connected to Configuration Manager.
-You can also directly query the data from Operation Management Suite web portal.
+The data used by Windows Analytics isn't transferred directly to the Configuration Manager site server.
+Client computers send data to the Windows cloud service.
+This service then transfers the relevant data to Windows Analytics solutions hosted in one of your organization's workspaces.
+Configuration Manager then directs you to relevant data in the web portal with in-context links.
+It can also directly display data that's part of solutions that you connect to Configuration Manager.

 Configure Clients to report data to Windows Analytics

-For client devices to report data to Windows Analytics, devices must be configured with a Commercial ID key associated with the Operations Management Suite workspace that hosts the Windows Analytics Data for your organization.
-The devices must also be configured to report telemetry at a telemetry level appropriate for the specific solution or solutions that you want to use.
+For client devices to report data to Windows Analytics, configure them with a commercial ID key.
+This key is Azure Log Analytics workspace that hosts your Windows Analytics data.
+Also configure devices to report data at a level appropriate for the specific solutions that you want to use.

 Configure Windows Analytics client settings

-After navigating to the Windows Analytics settings tab, configure the following:
+Select the Windows Analytics settings tab, and configure the following settings:

 Commercial ID key

-The commercial ID key maps information from devices you manage to the OMS workspace that hosts your organization's Windows Analytics data.
-If you have already configured a commercial ID key for use with Upgrade Readiness, use that ID.
-If you do not yet have a commercial ID key, see Generate your commercial ID key.
+The commercial ID key maps information from devices you manage to the Log Analytics workspace that hosts your organization's Windows Analytics data.
+If you've already configured a commercial ID key for use with Upgrade Readiness, use that ID.
+If you don't yet have a commercial ID key, see Copy your commercial ID key.

-For information about data collected from these operating systems when you opt-in, see download the Windows 7, Windows 8, and Windows 8.1 appraiser telemetry events and fields pdf file from Microsoft.
+For more information, see Windows 7, Windows 8, and Windows 8.1 appraiser telemetry events and fields.

-On devices running Windows 8.1 or earlier, Internet Explorer data collection can allow Upgrade Readiness to detect web application incompatibilities that could prevent a smooth upgrade to Windows 10.
-Internet Explorer data collection can be enabled on a per internet zone basis.
+On devices running Windows 8.1 or earlier, Internet Explorer can collect data about web apps.
+This data can allow Upgrade Readiness to detect web application incompatibilities that could prevent a smooth upgrade to Windows 10.
+Enable Internet Explorer data collection based on the internet zone.
 For more information about internet zones, see About URL Security Zones.

 Use Upgrade Readiness to identify Windows 10 compatibility issues

-Upgrade Readiness (formerly Upgrade Analytics) enables you to analyze device readiness and compatibility with Windows 10.
+Upgrade Readiness enables you to analyze device readiness and compatibility with Windows 10.
 This assessment allows for smoother upgrades.
-After connecting Configuration Manager to Upgrade Readiness, you can access this client upgrade compatibility data directly in the Configuration Manager console.
-You'll then be able to target devices for upgrade or remediation from the device list.
+After connecting Configuration Manager to Upgrade Readiness, access this client upgrade compatibility data directly in the Configuration Manager console.
+Then target devices for upgrade or remediation from the device list.